katalon-studio/katalon-studio-ashot-plugin/README.md

 # katalon-studio-ashot-plugin

+> **Also try out the [early release of Katalon TestOps Vision for Visual-based Testing](https://forum.katalon.com/t/early-release-of-katalon-testops-vision-visual-testing-image-comparison/45557)!**

 The plugin provide custom keywords for working with taking screenshots with different options: normal mode, full page of the current web site, take screenshot and scale image according to device pixel ratio or cut off header & footer and take screenshot of web element(s).
 After that we save the screenshot into file .png files in the folder "Screenshots" of current working project folder.
 The images can be used as baseline images to detect GUI changes.

 ## Usage